quicwg/base-drafts/draft-ietf-quic-transport.md

-: The rationale for treating the client as unvalidated rather than discarding the packet is that the client might have received the token in a previous connection using the NEW_TOKEN message, and if the server has lost state, it might be unable to validate the token at all, leading to connection failure if the packet is discarded.
+: The rationale for treating the client as unvalidated rather than discarding the packet is that the client might have received the token in a previous connection using the NEW_TOKEN frame, and if the server has lost state, it might be unable to validate the token at all, leading to connection failure if the packet is discarded.